Voldemort108X/Helpful-tips/python tips.md

   return a, b
 swap(a, b)
 ```
 The value of c will be changed to b.
+Sometimes it might not be easy to reproduce the same error but try to keep in mind this.
 Thus, try to use np.copy() without corrupting the source value.